Tempus-riku/Tempus-riku/README.md

 - 👋 Hi, I’m @Tempus-riku a beginner in programming
 - 👀 I’m interested in ... web development
-- 🌱 I’m currently learning ... html, css and javascript
+- 🌱 I’m currently learning ... making API and learning Laravel framework
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - Surname: Tiangha